CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 -----------------------------------------------------------------
 OK
 ```
-So in this case the file was uploaded to Allas into bucket:
+So in this case, the file was uploaded to Allas in the bucket
    _kkayttaj-2001659-taito-WRKDIR_
-as object:
+as the object
   _genomes/zebrafish/Danio_rerio.GRCz10.fa.zst_ .
-In this case I used the default bucket and object names assigned by `a-put`, but other bucket and object
+In this case, I used the default bucket and object names assigned by `a-put`.
+Other bucket and object
-names coulud be defined with command line options `-b`  and `-o`.
+names can be defined with the command line options `-b`  and `-o`.
-Now command _a-list_ shows that I have one bucket in Allas and that the bucket contains one object.
+Now the command _a-list_ shows that I have one bucket in Allas and that the bucket contains one object.

 <pre>[kkayttaj@datamangler03:zebrafish> <b>a-list</b>
 kkayttaj-2001659-taito-WRKDIR
 [kkayttaj@datamangler03:zebrafish> <b>a-list kkayttaj-2001659-taito-WRKDIR</b>
 kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish/Danio_rerio.GRCz10.fa.zst
 </pre>

-Moving data to Allas file-by-file is slow and produces large amounts of objects.
+Moving data to Allas file by file is slow and produces large amounts of objects.
 It is often more efficient to
 upload data to Allas one directory at a time and store the data in bigger chunks.
 For example, to upload the
-zebrafish directory I first go to the _genomes_ directory:
+zebrafish directory, I first enter the _genomes_ directory
 ```text
 cd $WRKDIR/genomes
 ```